Scripting interceptors

 }

-view in the Runtime to work.
-To run with the Service Provider interceptor, the view needs to customize some fields as shown below:
+view to be available in the Runtime to work.
+To use it with the Service Provider interceptor, the view needs to be customized as shown below:

 2. Create a script in Script library

-Create a new script of the Service Provider interceptor type with the content above.
+Create a new script of the Service Provider interceptor type with the content provided above.

 Note that the script must be created in the Script library before configuring the Service Provider that uses it.